 If access to Provisioning and configuration information is retrieved without authentication and authorization, malicious Edge enabler client will be able to receive a list of Edge Enabling Server configuration information and topology structure within Edge Data Network from the provisioning response message.
 The received information can reveal Edge Data Network's topology (e.g., URI, FQDN, IP address, LADN service information, Application Server Functionalities, API type, protocols).

 Malicious Edge Enabler Client may use this information to launch attacks on Edge Data Network or use this information for competitive reasons.

+If GPSI is not authenticated, then an Edge Enabler Client that spoofs a victim UE’s GPSI can learn some information about the location of the victim UE’s location because the server lists returned to the application is constructed considering the UE location learned from the 3GPP network.

 5.2.3 Potential Security Requirements

 Edge Configuration Server(ECS) Requirements: